teamcapybara/capybara/README.md

 ### <a name="capybara-webkit"></a>Capybara-webkit

+Note: `capybara-webkit` depends on QtWebkit which went EOL quite some time ago.
+There has been an attempt to revive the project but `capybara-webkit` is not yet (AFAIK) compatible with the revived version of QtWebKit (could be a good OSS project for someone) and as such is still limited to an old version of QtWebKit.
+This means its support for modern JS and CSS is severely limited.
+Y

 The [capybara-webkit driver](https://github.com/thoughtbot/capybara-webkit) is for true headless testing.
 It uses QtWebKit to start a rendering engine process.
 It can execute JavaScript as well.
 It is significantly faster than drivers like Selenium since it does not load an entire browser.